YasuhiroOsajima/coredns-api/README.md

 ```

 ## Todo
-- Update CoreDNS conf by REST API to add and remove domains.
 - Use goroutine to update filesystem sequentially.
+- Database setup from CoreDNS config.